 You can minimize attrition bias by offering incentives for participants to complete the study (e.g., a gift card if they successfully attend every session).
 It’s also a good practice to recruit more participants than you need, or minimize the number of follow-up sessions or questions.

-Volunteer or self-selection bias
+Self-selection or volunteer bias

 Volunteer bias leads to biased data, as the respondents who choose to participate will not represent your entire target population.
 You can avoid this type of bias by using random assignment—i.e., placing participants in a control group or a treatment group after they have volunteered to participate in the study.